Approved by the Copyright Committee and the AALL Executive Board

 2.2.1 Interlibrary Loan Copies

 A library may request single copies of articles, book chapters, or portions of other copyrighted works from the collection of another library to satisfy user requests as described above.
 The receiving library may deliver the copy to the user in print or electronic format.
 Neither the borrowing nor lending library may retain the print or digital image.
-Libraries may request print or electronic copies of works through interlibrary loan, but borrowing libraries of all types should be aware of the CONTU suggestion of five.
-The more a library exceeds the suggestion of five, the less likely it is that the interlibrary loan request is fair use.
+Libraries may request print or electronic copies of works through interlibrary loan, but borrowing libraries of all types should be aware of the CONTU Guidelines (National Commission on New Technological Uses of Copyright Works) suggestion of five.
+The more a library exceeds the suggestion of five, the less likely it is that the interlibrary loan request is exempt.

 2.2.2 Access to Digital Works by External Users